eseglem/pycql2/README.md

 Support will be added for cql2-json later.
 There are additional custom strategies which will be necessary.

+Note: Python 3.9 is the minimum for testing with Hypothesis and HypoFuzz.

 ## CQL2 Spec

 Writing this parser has resulted in feedback and contributions to the [ogcapi-features](https://github.com/opengeospatial/ogcapi-features) CQL2 spec: